syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/AppearanceAndValidation.md

 ### How to position the decorators shapes

-The `SourceDecoratorPivot` and `TargetDecoratorPivot` properties are allow to customize the position of the decorators in the connector within 0-1 range.
-Default pivot value of source and target decorator is (1, 0.5).
+The `SourceDecoratorPivot` and `TargetDecoratorPivot` properties allows you to customize the position of the decorators in the connector within 0-1 range.
+The default pivot value of source and target decorator is (1, 0.5).

 {% tabs %}
 {% highlight xaml %}